 Ms. McKibben said this was a brand-new concept and a new nonconforming situation.
 An example is a 4-plex in a D5 zone that could be reconstructed even though the current zoning only allows for a duplex; even if the structure was vacant for 5 years the nonconforming density would not be lost.
 Mr. Dye asked why nonconforming density should run with the land.
 Ms. Maclean said the city created quite a few nonconforming situations through applied zoning which might not have been appropriate.
 Valley zoning placed downtown does not work.
 Aurora Arms was a conforming density when it was built but after valley zoning was in place it became nonconforming.
 To add to that, housing is needed so this is an easy way to keep housing in a neighborhood without getting complaints about the density.
 Mr. Dye asked why, if Aurora Arms were to be abandoned for a number of years, can the property resume that density later?
-Nonconforming.
-The current situation is that density, but if it becomes conforming, then they cannot go back to nonconforming.
+Nonconforming density runs with the land, said Ms. Maclean.
+If a property owner can prove that the land once had a higher density, they can reclaim that density, but if it becomes conforming, then they cannot go back to nonconforming.
 The current situation is that many places cannot get mortgages and can't sell or rebuild which is why there is this attempt to address these situations.
 There are little to no complaints about residential uses, she said.
 Mr. Levine said that there was an inconsistency between lines 99 and 108.
 This is the section that needs a guarantee that the property owner can rebuild, he said.